dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 - `{parameter/pattern/string}` for replacing patterns with _string_.

-Even if I recognize that memorizing these patterns requires training and will, they are really useful for manipulating strings, something that is very common in CI logic.
+Even if I recognize that memorizing these patterns requires training and will, they are really useful for manipulating strings, something that is very common.

+My advice is to find some mnemonics that work for you.
+For example the `{parameter%pattern}` is easy to remember by imagining of holding scissors with the right hand and a stripe on your left hand and the pattern being cut out the stripe and falling off the right side.

 ## There is no shame in not being compliant with POSIX